Utilize the extraordinary power of your building automation system

 As more aspects of our lives become connected to the internet and to each other – a term called the Internet of Things - it’s easy to forget that BAS has been at the forefront of the movement.

 “For buildings, the BAS system has long been the hub of the Internet of Things,” Shedivy says.
 “By connecting your BAS to the internet, all of the components of the system are now available via the internet, which is what all the IoT hype is all about.
 It sounds like something new, but for BAS, it is something we have been doing for a long time.”

 Technological advances have made BAS systems much more powerful while enhancing their operability.
 Facility leaders now can manage their buildings 24/7, 365, from anywhere.

 The decision to upgrade to a new system or update an existing one depends on the age of the system and how well it has been maintained.
 In many cases, updates will keep a system in good working order.

 Does your facility have a building automation system?
 Does it operate properly?
 Is comfort an issue in your building?
-If you would like to discuss these questions in more detail, please contact Joe Reintjes at email@example.com, or Curtis Winter at firstname.lastname@example.org.
-Or call 316-265-9655.
+For more information, please email Jonathon Goering by clicking here or call 316-265-9655.